 One of the first steps in determining if you are eligible for a mortgage is to get qualified.
-Bankers and other lenders in Canada will ask several key questions to determine your eligibility.
+Banks and other lenders in Canada will ask several key questions to determine your eligibility.
 Here are some main ones:

 The calculation is as follows: